maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 ![Metal Renderer (general)](resources/figs-0.png)

-After the Rendering Modularization rework we'll have Layers using Builders to emit Drawables.
-Initially the Metal Drawables will be stubs, but we can get started with a carefully curated Metal Drawable that consists of one polygon.
-It can be matched with a single Metal Shader that does nothing more than draw it.
+The easiest place to start with the Metal renderer is in the overlay layers.
+We'll start with a single overlay layer that draws a rectangle over part of the screen.
+This will consist of a custom Metal shader paired with simple vertex data.

 Getting the skeleton version of the Metal Renderer in place is the purpose of this work.
-When it's going, the developers should see a single rectangle moving around the screen as the user pans.
+When it's going, the developers should see a single rectangle overlaid on the clear color.
 Not terribly exciting, but an easy start and a good place to branch off work with multiple developers.

 ### Textures